 You should have some kind of system to collect feedback.
 Even the most simple systematization will benefit the business, and you will be able to actually get some information from it.

 Table of Contents

 What is Customer Feedback?

 Customer reviews are important for both companies and consumers.
 Thanks to this information, other people can learn about the quality of goods or services and make the right choice.
-There are even special websites where people review different goods and services.
+There are even special websites where people review different products and services.
 This means that everyone can write any review about the desired company.